wykys/klib/README.md

 make install
 ```

-This script automatically sets environment variables and library tables in KiCad configuration files (updates: `kicad_common`,` sym-lib-table` and `fp-lib-table`).
-This script searches for all official KiCad libraries and KLIB files (extensions: `.lib` and` .pretty`), so it can be used to update or manage library tables.

 ### UPDATE KICAD ENVIROMENT VARS

 This script automatically sets the environment variables necessary for the KLIB correct function.
 Extends the `~/.config/kicad/6.0/kicad_common.json` file with the following variables: